-- In a large saucepan, melt the butter.
+- In a Dutch oven or another large saucepan, melt the butter.
 Add the onion and garlic and cook 5 minutes.
-Stir in the flour, salt, and garlic powder until a roux forms.
+Stir in the flour, salt, and garlic powder until a roux (thick paste) forms.
 Whisk in the milk.

 - Bring to a boil and add the potatoes.
-Cook for 10-20 minutes or until the potatoes are done, stirring often (cooking time depends on thickness and the bottom of the pan may burn if not stirred often).
+Cook for 10-20 minutes or until the potatoes are done, stirring often (cooking time depends on thickness - test until done.
+Stirring often is highly recommended as the bottom of the pan may burn if not stirred often).
 Add the cheese and stir until melted.
+Serve warm.